 On April 18, I made the transition to #VanLife.
-You may be familiar with this hashtag; commonly posted on Instagram or by your hippie friends on Facebook.
+You may be familiar with this hashtag; commonly posted on social media such as Instagram or by your hippie friends on Facebook.

 Here are the nine things I’ve learned from my first week living the van life.